 The study area (Figure ES-1) consists of the Atlantic Coast of NYC between East Rockaway Inlet and Rockaway Inlet, and the water and lands within and surrounding Jamaica Bay, New York.
-The study area (unchanged from the 2016 Draft HSGRR/EIS) also includes the low lying Coney Island section of Brooklyn, which can be overtopped by floodwaters that flood the Brooklyn neighborhoods surrounding Jamaica Bay.
+The study area (unchanged from the Draft HSGRR/EIS) also includes the low lying Coney Island section of Brooklyn, which can be overtopped by floodwaters that flood the Brooklyn neighborhoods surrounding Jamaica Bay.
 The area is located within the Federal Emergency Management Agency (FEMA) regulated one percent Annual Exceedance Probability (AEP) floodplain, or the 100-year floodplain.
 The Atlantic Ocean shoreline, which is a peninsula approximately 10 miles in length, generally referred to as the Rockaways, separates the Atlantic Ocean from Jamaica Bay immediately to the north.
 The greater portion of Jamaica Bay lies in the Boroughs of Brooklyn and Queens, NYC, and a section at the eastern end, known as Head-of-Bay, lies in Nassau County.
 More than 850,000 residents, over 46,000 residential and non-residential structures (which includes scores of critical infrastructure features such as schools, hospitals, and nursing homes), and additional wastewater treatment, subway, and railroad infrastructure are located within the study area.

-final design will be prepared during the Preconstruction Engineering and Design (PED) Phase.
+&lt;sup>2 The feasibility level design includes enough detail to achieve reasonable confidence to support plan formulation and the preparation of the EIS on the Recommended Plan.
+This level of design is prepared in order to support the decision makers in their determination on whether to authorize the implementation of the Recommended Plan.
+The final design will be prepared during the Preconstruction Engineering and Design (PED) Phase.
 Additional surveys or analyses conducted during PED may result in changes to the design.
 Changes to design made during PED may trigger the need for additional environmental analyses, as appropriate.
 Any changes which cause the overall cost to increase by more than 20% will require a Post-Authorization Change Report in order for the revised plan to remain authorized for implementation.